santoslab/stress24/README.md

   * Advanced manual proof with rewriting examples (just viewing)
   * Teaching material

-Logika UI Principles -- Interactive (20 mins) -- John
+Logika UI Principles -- Interactive (20 mins)
   * idea:
     - students click around on bolts and bulbs in various examples, they seed various errors and show them being detected, etc.
     - this could be based on the Waypoint Example.
 Note, if this is converted to Presentasi, then it could be broken into three sections

-Logika Checking for Compositional Reasoning (15 mins) -- Interactive -- Stefan or John
+Logika Checking for Compositional Reasoning (15 mins)
   * idea:
     - students are given partial program and the goal is to add method implementation, method clients, and contracts to illustrate compositional reasoning

 ???

-Extended exercise - Stefan
+Extended exercise
   * idea:
     - students are given a description of code and specifications to write, potentially along with some starting content
     - slang/logika features